 Training is available for individuals and organisations.
-It’s anticipated that more people will train at introduction and Level 1 stages than will progress to become accredited practitioners and consultants.
+It’s anticipated that more people will train at introduction and Level One stages than will progress to become accredited BUSS practitioners and consultants.
 Bespoke training and ongoing work can also be offered for organisations with different requirements (e.g. education).

 Click on the buttons below for detailed information about each level of training.

 As well as providing training to individuals, the BUSS team have had the pleasure of working with schools in Leeds, West Yorkshire, as well as the Calderdale Virtual School to integrate BUSS training into their staff.